-primary care: general, or non-specialized medical
+primary care: general, or non-specialized medical care

-care

-to stick to: persist or commit to doing something
+to stick to: persist or commit to doing something for

-for a long period of time
+a long period of time

 1 Dr. Marie Louise Baptiste decided to become a doctor when she was about to graduate from college in Haiti 10 years ago.
 Her medical training there lasted another six years.
 While she was a medical student, she also taught math and science in the high school.
 She recalls that her own studying "took a lot of energy.
 There was a lot of material to cover.
-Sometimes it took hours a hours, sometimes nights and nights."
+Sometimes it took hours and hours, sometimes nights and nights."

-2 As a young girl, she loved to read, to dance, to go to to the impovies, and to sew.
-She did embroidery and shereaded the wowdresses eshe he membroidery and childholook as happy timber be bacases the heavair linging with the hearfaily.
-I so so eday as he hail livid by ablado that it it to livid ve.

-3 In 1982, Dr. Baptiste left Haiti to come to the U.S. to to receive more advanced medical training.
-She lived lived lived lived lived wears about the arcante Capabolioge Carty Hodspitaltal.
+- 2 As a young girl, she loved to read, to dance, to go to the movies, and to sew.
+She did embroidery and she made her own dresses.
+She remembers her childhood as a happy time because she was living with her family.
+Someday she will go back to Haiti to live. - 3 In 1982, Dr. Baptiste left Haiti to come to the U.S. to receive more advanced medical training.
+She lived in New York for two years, and then came to Cambridge City Hospital.

-barrier, and because it is a different society.
+- 4 "In the beginning it was difficult, because of the language barrier, and because it is a different society.
 But in the long run, it was a very good experience, for myself and for the people around me.
-And for the Haitian community also."

-Ther field is primary care medicine.
+And for the Haitian community also". - 5 Her field is primary care medicine.
 When she sees patients, she listen to the chest, looks at the skin, and examines the belly and the legs.
 Next year she will be helping to start a clinic for Haitian patients two days a week.
 In five years or so, after her training is complete, Dr. Baptiste would like to return to Haiti to practice medicine in the rural areas, to help people and to help the community.